Instrumental Music Instructor

-Instrumental music teachers can lodge an Application for a Special Authority for an Unregistered Person to Teach (Music/Religion/Anangu) form with the Board.
+Instrumental music instructors can lodge an Application for a Special Authority for an Unregistered Person to Teach form with the Board.

 Minimum Qualifications Requirements

-- A major study in the instrument to be taught as part of an approved music degree, diploma or equivalent qualification awarded on satisfactory completion of a tertiary course of study that is of at least three years full-time duration or part-time equivalent.
+- A major study in the instrument to be taught as part of an approved music degree, diploma or equivalent qualification awarded on satisfactory completion of a tertiary course of study that is of at least three years full-time duration or part-time equivalent and;

-- And evidence of approved studies in music education/teaching/pedagogy.
+- Evidence of approved studies in music education/teaching/pedagogy.

 Renewal of Special Authority

-An applicant is eligible to apply to renew a Special Authority at the expiry of each three year period provided they have satisfied all other requirements e.g. Mandatory Notification Training, consent to a Criminal Record Check undertaken by the Board and are fit and proper to be granted an extension of the Special Authority to Teach for a further three year period.
+An applicant is eligible to apply to renew a Special Authority at the expiry of each three year period provided they have satisfied all other requirements i.e. Mandatory Notification Training, consent to a Nationally Coordinated Criminal History Check undertaken by the Board and are fit and proper to be granted an extension of the Special Authority to Teach for a further three year period.